CSCfi/csc-user-guide/docs/cloud/pouta/persistent-volumes.md

     sudo mount /dev/vdb /media/volume

-you can also check the status of the enlarged volume of the instance's new size  in a mounted XFS filesystem using the following command:
+You can also check the status of the volume in a mounted XFS filesystem using the following command:

     sudo xfs_growfs /dev/vdb